 Functions of Wall:

 - The walls form the outer boundary of the building that separates the rooms from each other.

 - It supports roofs in load-bearing structures.

-- It only serves as the partition walls in the framed structure, because the partition walls do not carry any weight of the structure.
+- They serves as the partition walls in the framed structure because the partition walls do not carry any weight of the structure.

 Column is the vertical member or component of a framed structure made of reinforced cement concrete.

 Functions of column:

 - Column supports flooring at various levels in a framed structure or RCC as it takes a brief weight of the structure.

-- In a load-bearing structure, the column that is made of bricks or stones.
+- In a load-bearing structure, the column is made of bricks or stones.

 Functions of beam: